top of page

 A Fresh & Salty Basin

-When the fresh water rivers flow into salt marshes, wetlands, and bays, they bring important nutrients collected from the fertile valleys they flow through on their way down.
+As rivers flow into salt marshes, wetlands, and bays, they deliver essential nutrients collected from the fertile valleys they traverse.
+This nutrient-rich exchange makes estuaries among the most productive ecosystems in the world.

 This animation from Pacific Northwest National Laboratory (PNNL) shows the incredible interaction as the fresh water form the rivers (blue) and the salt water from the ocean (red) mix, creating a circulation of water, imperative for the estuarine ecosystem.